jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### HTML Validation

 [W3C Validation](https://validator.w3.org/) was used to validate the HTML code used in the project.
+As this project requires authentication to view most of the pages, the method used to Validate was by Direct Input.
+To acheive this a page that needed tested was navigated to, on the page right click and then chose the option of view source code.
+This code was then copy and pasted into the validator and tested.

 <details>